 Tirana, Albania, isn’t at the top of most travelers’ lists.
 Even in Europe, it has a rather checkered reputation.
 Those who have heard of it usually haven’t heard anything positive.
 However, these past associations die hard.
 We found the Albanian capital city to be a fun and lively place.
-Here are 10 amazing things to do in Tirana, whether you have a weekend or longer.
+Here are some amazing things to do in Tirana, whether you have a weekend or longer.

 Any article on Albania has to cover both sides of the story.
 Albania’s history isn’t a great one.
 Trampled by the Axis Powers during World War II, the country was left unstable after the war.
 Falling into a totalitarian communist regime under Enver Hoxha, the country languished because of his paranoia.
 He erected thousands of bunkers around the country to protect it from an invasion that would never come from an enemy that did not exist.

 After the breakup of the Communist Bloc in the 1990s, Albania faltered.
 The country became a hotbed of organized crime (mostly the smuggling of stolen automobiles from elsewhere in Europe) and sex trafficking.
 Albania was, and remains, one of the poorest countries in Europe.
 The average Albanian makes about €1.8 per hour (roughly €330 per month).

 But things are looking up in Albania and in the capital of Tirana.
 Tourism is increasing, and for good reason: Albania makes an extremely economical travel destination, and there are lots of beautiful places to see across the country.
 We had a chance to visit and here are our recommendations.

 Skanderbeg was an Albanian statesman and general who led a rebellion against the Ottoman Empire from 1443-1468.
 His rebellion gave a birth to the notion of an independent Albanian state (which would come 444 years later in November 1912).
 For his military success and creation of an Albanian identity, he is honored as a hero in Albania.